 Waski performed the principal role in Susan Jaffe's world premiere We Insist at the 2011 JKO School Spring Performance.
 While at the JKO School, Waski danced soloist roles in excerpts from Les Sylphides, Coppélia, Raymond Lukens and Franco De Vita's Jerusalem Divertissement, and pieces choreographed by Jessica Lang and Kanji Segawa.
 Waski's roles with the ABT Studio Company included performing at The Kennedy Center in Washington D.C. as part of The Presidency of John F. Kennedy: A 50th Anniversary Celebration.
 Her roles also included Canzonetta pas de deux in Antony Tudor's Soirée Musicale and a soloist role in August Bournonville's Napoli.

 In October 2011, at age 16, Waski joined the main Company as an apprentice and became a member of the corps de ballet in May 2012.
-Her repertoire includes one of the Nutcracker's Sisters in Alexei Ratmansky's The Nutcracker, a big swan in Swan Lake and a roles in Bach Partita, Jardin aux Lilas and Raymonda Divertissements, as well as roles in all of the Company's full-length ballets.
+Her repertoire includes one of the Nutcracker's Sisters in Alexei Ratmansky's The Nutcracker, the Sapphire Fairy in The Sleeping Beauty, a big swan in Swan Lake and a roles in Bach Partita, Jardin aux Lilas and Raymonda Divertissements, as well as roles in all of the Company's full-length ballets.